avchrisr/kareo-template-util/README.md

 - Backend service layer (Java Spring Boot)

 **postgres**
-- Datastore
+- datastore

 **nginx**
-- single point of entry into Backend with the ability to load balance to multiple instances of Backend services
+- acting as a reverse proxy, it's the single point of entry into Backend with the ability to load balance to multiple instances of Backend services

 -----------